SouhailRAZZOUK/gis-expert_test/README.md

 You can run ```grunt``` if you want Grunt to keep watching the chages you're making on the project.

-Only the following files and folders (and their subfolders and files) have to be kept:
+Only the following files and folders (and their subfolders and files) have to be kept, and served with index file:

 ```
 index.html